ihoromi4/arxiv2bib/docs/tasks.md

 The expected outcome is a working CLI tool (`arxiv2bib <id>`), an open-source Python package with a `pyproject.toml` file, along with tests and documentation.

+# Rules

+- Follow these rules strictly.
+- Do not move to the next task until user ask to do that.

+# Project State

+- The `uv` package panager is used.
+- The virtual environment `.venv` already exists.
+- The `main.py` is entry point of the project.
+- The logic code is placed in `arxiv2bib` directory.

 # Tasks

 - [x] 1.
 Project Setup